shapeshiftONE/onerepo/shapeshift/shapeshift-company.md

 The entire rebuttal can be read [here](https://shapeshift.com/newsroom/shining-light-on-wsjs-attack-on-shapeshift-and-crypto).

-#### CipherBlade's Investigation
+### CipherBlade's Investigation

 Perhaps even more important than ShapeShift's own response, was that of CipherBlade, one of the most respected blockchain forensics and investigation agency.
-In a third party review by CipherBlade, aptly titled, "How Truth Disappears Into the Black Hole of Shoddy Journalism," the conclusion was clear: **"WSJ used flawed methodology which generated highly inflated claims that were used to single out one exchange for transactions that are neither unusual nor illicit."**
+In a third party review by CipherBlade, aptly titled, "How Truth Disappears Into the Black Hole of Shoddy Journalism," the conclusion was clear: **"WSJ used flawed methodology which generated highly inflated claims that were used to single out one exchange for transactions that are neither unusual nor illicit.""**

 The highly detailed forensic review went on to rip apart WSJ's claims on ShapeShift one by one.
 The full article can be read [here](https://medium.com/cipherblade/how-truth-disappears-into-the-black-hole-of-shoddy-journalism-bbff158cd271).

-### Privacy Coin De-Listings
+## Privacy Coin De-Listings

 In November 2020, three privacy-focused coins XMR, DASH, and ZEC were de-listed from the ShapeShift platform "to further derisk the company from a regulatory standpoint."

-## Funding
+# Funding

 Since the founding of ShapeShift, there have been four known funding rounds for a total amount of $12.8mil.